Enter or edit curve legend, labels, or legend title.

 Curve label

-Curve labels are (usually) short text strings drawn adjacent to the last data point in a curve.
-This might be useful when a plot is a bit too crowded to draw a proper legend, as shown in this example.
+Curve labels are (usually) short text strings drawn adjacent to the last data point in a curve, or adjacent to the first intersection of a curve with the boundary around the plot.
+This might be useful when a plot is a bit too crowded to draw a proper legend.

 Legend line length